mental1illness/mental1illness/README.md

 lastly never **kill yourself** no matter how hard it is.

+if no one cares then i care 🙂

+---

 # hey everyone.
 *everybody calls me a omega paster and it's true.*

----

 ## what i can do?
 - paste